 Nicki Casseres has worked in the mental health community for over 30 years, providing crisis counselling, support and education.
 Nicki is the Coordinator of Training and Community Education at the Gerstein Crisis Centre in Toronto and coordinator for the Learning Exchange Program for Newcomers (in collaboration with Ryerson University) Nicki is a certified ASIST trainer and facilitates training in the areas of defusing anger, crisis intervention, resiliency and self-care, and sexual harassment in the workplace.

-I am a Social Service Worker who has been in the Social Services for the last 12 years & I am an alumni of Conestoga College.
+Thomas Argueta is a Social Service Worker who has been in the Social Services for the last 12 years & I am an alumni of Conestoga College.
 I have supported youth & adults in various environments, including treatment centres, foster care programs, schools, and youth programs.
 I have contributed to the youth of many different backgrounds including youth with mental health concerns, Autism, Fetal Alcohol Syndrome, and addictions amongst others.
 I have experience coaching football & one on one coaching through self-development programs.
 Currently, I am a Program Facilitator for the Inspiring Minds Program with CTI.